 Use MySQL Scripts to Find and Replace URLs in the Database

-Another way to search and replace old URLs in the database is by using MySQL scripts.
-This method is very useful if you are running a big and complicated website.
+MySQL scripts are another option for searching and replacing old URLs in the database.
+The find and replace in MySQL database method is very useful if you are running a large and complex website.

 update TABLE_NAME set FIELD_NAME = replace(FIELD_NAME, 'find string', 'replace string');